OpenNebula/docs/source/quick_start/usage_basics/running_k3s_clusters.rst

     kubernetes   ClusterIP      10.43.0.1     <none>                       443/TCP          4m46s
     nginx        LoadBalancer   10.43.89.55   18.168.60.179,52.56.88.133   8080:31087/TCP   11s

-and use one of the IP to connect to the nginx application
+and use one of the EXTERNAL IPs to connect to the nginx application using the port 8080

 |nginx_install_page|